 On top of the sheets, spread 1/2 cup of the spinach mixture and then also spread 1/3 cup of the bechamel sauce.

 Repeat by layering another 3 sheets of lasagna pasta on top of the spinach and sauce spread.
 Repeat this 2 more times and you should end with lasagna sheets on top.
 Spread the remaining white sauce on the topmost lasagna sheets.

 Poke the layers with 6-7 toothpicks so that the picks support the foil with which we cover the top of the baking dish.
 We use the picks so that the foil does not stick to the top sauce on the sheets.

 Bake the lasagna

 Cover the dish loosely with foil.
 Place the dish in the oven and bake for 30 minutes.
-Next, remove the dish from the oven and also remove the foil and toothpicks.
+Next, remove the dish from the oven and remove the foil and toothpicks.

 Sprinkle shredded mozzarella cheese on top of the dish and place the baking dish again in the oven.
 Bake it for another 10-12 minutes.
 Watch out to see if the cheese becomes bubbly and brown spots appear.
 Remove it from the oven then and let it rest.

 Sprinkle fresh parsley on top while it rests.
 Cut the lasagna into rectangular slices and pick the slices from the baking dish with a spatula.

 You can store lasagna in the refrigerator for up to 5 days.
 You can also freeze it in the freezer section for up to 3 months.
 Wrap the lasagna tightly with foil and ensure it is airtight to prevent any freezer burn.
 Alternatively, store it in an air-tight container.

 Reheat the frozen lasagna in the oven.
 Preheat the oven to 435 F. Sprinkle little water or a spoonful of sauce on top of the lasagna and place it in the oven.
 Bake it for 45 minutes.